utkarshcmu/grafana.org/content/blog/2018-06-29-timeshift-ep51.md

 [**Monitoring HiveMQ with Prometheus and Grafana**](https://www.hivemq.com/blog/monitoring-hivemq-prometheus): Learn how to install and configure Prometheus and Grafana for monitoring HiveMQ metrics.

-[**Spring Boot Actuator metrics monitoring with Prometheus and Grafana**](https://www.callicoder.com/spring-boot-actuator-metrics-monitoring-dashboard-prometheus-grafana/): In [part 1](https://www.callicoder.com/spring-boot-actuator/) Rajeev covered what a spring-boot-actuator module does and how to configure it in a Spring Boot application.
+[**Spring Boot Actuator Metrics Monitoring with Prometheus and Grafana**](https://www.callicoder.com/spring-boot-actuator-metrics-monitoring-dashboard-prometheus-grafana/): In [part 1](https://www.callicoder.com/spring-boot-actuator/) Rajeev covered what a spring-boot-actuator module does and how to configure it in a Spring Boot application.
 This article will teach you how to add monitoring to your Spring Boot application.

 [**Check Output Metric Extraction with InfluxDB & Grafana**](http://blog.sensu.io/check-output-metric-extraction-with-influxdb-grafana): At Grafana Labs we believe strongly in interoperability to provide a tool to monitor your data no matter where it lives – a value also shared by our friends at Sensu.
 This article discusses how to connect different tools together and visualize the data in Grafana to create a custom monitoring solution.